top of page

 (1911-1956)

 Was Babe Didrikson-Zaharias’s talent on loan from God?
 One might think so… Didrikson was an All-American basketball player in high school, a proficient swimmer and diver, an expert with a rifle, a boxer, a fast-pitch softball pitcher, a top-notch bowler, and a tennis player of championship caliber.
 Didrikson starred in the 1932 Olympic Games in Los Angeles winning two gold medals—in the 80-meter hurdles & in the javelin.
 She tied for first in the high jump but was then penalized for diving over the bar head-first; she settled for the silver.
-Babe is the only track and field athlete, male or female, to win individual Olympic medals in a running, throwing, and jumping event.
+Babe is the only track and field athlete, male or female, to win individual Olympic medals in a running, throwing, and jumping events.
 Cashing in on her fame, Babe played professional basketball as well as exhibition baseball—she once threw an inning's worth for the Philadelphia Phillies in an exhibition game against the Brooklyn Dodgers…and even toured the country in a billiards exhibition!
 In January 1938, she became the first woman to play against men in a PGA tournament, the Los Angeles Open.
+Totaling both her amateur and professional victories, Zaharias had won a total of 82 golf tournaments.

 hogan 5.webp